Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 * Modal for users to write the information about to their travels.

 * Buttons for the operations of add, update, delete, search, login and register functions.

+* Cards where registered members such as site-only visitors can leave comments about registered members travel stories.

-## __Features left to implement__
+## __Features left to implement in the future__

-* A function that makes it possible to recover the user password.
+* A function that makes it possible to recover user password.

 * The upload of pictures to the profile section.